 So obviously, not all of you will experience all or any of those issues.

 Maybe your issues are much more legitimate, external problems keeping you blocked.

-Like working extra-hours at a job deemed essential.
-Or dealing with you or a loved one being affected by health issues that similarly drains your energy.
+Like working extra hours at a job deemed essential or dealing with you or a loved one being affected by health issues that similarly drain your energy.

 – Keeps you from being able to problem-solve your increasingly less-important-seeming kid’s story about a fox and a dog falling in and out of friendship